Hedge Funds and Funds of Hedge Funds

 Longer lockups benefit the hedge fund because it offers greater stability, and a guaranteed cash flow generated by the asset management fee, which allows the funds to attract top managers by offering better pay.
 Longer lockups also allow a fund to invest in illiquid assets that may take time to generate good returns, such as investments in private equity.

-Redemptions may reduce the performance of the fund, especially in a down market, because the fund may be forced to sell securities at a loss, and because of leverage, it may be forced to sell more securities than would otherwise be necessary to maintain its margin maintenance requirement.
+Redemptions may reduce the performance of the fund, especially in a down market, because the fund may be forced to sell securities at a loss, and due to leverage, it may be forced to sell more securities than would otherwise be necessary to maintain its margin maintenance requirement.
 Redemptions may cascade into more redemptions as nervous investors bail out of the market.
 Losses may also mount because the hedge funds use similar methods in deciding what to buy and sell, so if 1 hedge fund needs to liquidate to pay for redemptions or because it is overleveraged, it may cause market signals that cause other hedge funds to sell or close their positions also.

 Another factor that can accelerate redemptions is if investors of funds of hedge funds want to redeem their shares.
 Doing so, forces these funds of hedge funds to redeem their shares in the hedge funds that they invested in, which forces the hedge funds to redeem more shares and liquefy their portfolios to pay for the redemption.